Visit Public Child Welfare Training Program Overview for more information about the program.

 If you are interested in finding out more about public child welfare work, we strongly recommend you watch the Realistic Job Preview (RJP).

-Applications will be reviewed in the weeks following the deadline, and finalists will be contacted for a face-to-face interview before decisions are made.
+Applications will be reviewed in the weeks following the deadline, and finalists will be contacted for a virtual interview before decisions are made.

 LETTER OF RECOMMENDATION